serapheon98/Custom-themes/README.md

 # randomtheme
-just trying something
-using bootstrap
+A random theme made using bootstrap,inspired by Jumbotron.